-Given that "small actions make a big difference", all employees should be engaged from the bottom up to champion sustainability.
+Small actions make a big difference.
+Organisations should engage employees from the bottom up to improve sustainability planning.
 To do that, it is crucial to link sustainability to operations and daily work.
-That is where Corporate Sustainability Training comes into place.
+That is where corporate sustainability training comes into place.

-At the managerial level, sustainability training educates executives to conduct business while managing competing interests of shareholders, the planet, and society as a whole.
-Additionally, the training provides employees with the competencies to embed sustainability within their everyday work.
+At the management level, sustainability training educates executives to conduct business while managing competing interests of shareholders, the planet, and society as a whole.
+Additionally, the training provides employees with the competencies to embed leadership in sustainability within their everyday work.

-In terms of tangible benefits that companies can derive from investing in sustainability training, the following are worth mentioning:
+In terms of tangible benefits that companies can derive from investing in sustainability programs, the following are worth mentioning:

 Through sustainability training employees understand the potential of sustainability efforts implemented by their company, thus comprehending the “business case for sustainability”.
 Hence, employees themselves will learn how to best embrace sustainability and shape strategies to leverage corporate sustainability performances.

-Finally, it has been empirically demonstrated that through sustainability training, the engagement of employees in environmental, social, and governance (ESG) practices notably increases.
+Finally, experts have demonstrated that through sustainability training, the engagement of employees in environmental, social, and governance (ESG) practices notably increases.

 At this point, we turn attention to the who, the why, and the how of sustainability training.